ISP Throttling: How Do You Know If You’re Being Throttled?

 Complain to the Government

-Finally, if all else fails, you can submit a complaint to the FCC or your congressperson.
+If all else fails, you can send a complaint to the FCC or your congressperson.
 To contact the FCC:

 - Email ecfs@gcc.gov.

-- In the body of the email, include the words “get form” and your email address.
+- In the body of the email, use the words “get form” and your email address.

-Or you can look up your congressperson’s contact information through the U.S. House of Representatives website.6
+Or you can look up your congressperson’s email through the U.S. House of Representatives website.5

 Is Throttling Legal?

-Did You Know: Some states like California have banned throttling, so for websites based in California, ISPs can’t throttle them.7
+Did You Know: Some states like California ban throttling, so for websites based in California, ISPs can’t throttle them.7

 Does Bandwidth Throttling Affect Mobile Data?

-Throttling can occur on both mobile and wireless servers, and it doesn’t usually happen on cable, DSL, or fiber.
-But for those who are using cellular data on phones or tablets, throttling is more likely than on Wi-Fi networks.
-That’s why we recommend using either an Android VPN or an iOS VPN to avoid throttling on mobile data.
+Throttling can occur on both mobile and wireless servers.
+But, most cable, DSL, or fiber does not let ISPs throttle.
+For those who are using mobile data on phones or tablets, throttling is more likely than on Wi-Fi networks.
+That’s why we suggest using an Android VPN or an iOS VPN to keep your cell provider from throttling your mobile data.
 Learn how to set up a VPN on an Android device or how to use a VPN on an iPhone.

 Recap

-We hope that net neutrality is reinstated across the U.S. again soon, but for now, we’re left to deal with throttling from our ISPs.
-Fortunately, there are ways to get around throttling, even with data caps.
-Again, the easiest way is to use a VPN, so check out the best VPNs to explore your options.
+We hope that net neutrality is put back in place across the U.S. again soon.
+But, for now, we’re left to deal with throttling from our ISPs.
+As for the good news, there are ways to stop your ISP from throttling you, even with data caps.

 FAQs